featureform/featureform/docs/providers/spark.md

 # Spark

-Featureform supports [Spark on AWS](https://aws.amazon.com/emr/features/spark/) as an offline provider.
+Featureform supports [Spark on AWS](https://aws.amazon.com/emr/features/spark/) as an Offline Store.

 ## Implementation <a href="#implementation" id="implementation"></a>
 Featureform implements Spark as a compute layer.
 The transformations, training sets, and feature definitions a user registers via the Featureform client are stored as tables in [S3](https://aws.amazon.com/s3/).

 Current support leverages [AWS Elastic Map Reduce (EMR)](https://aws.amazon.com/emr/) to perform the computation used to generate new transformations and training sets.
 The Featureform cluster manages the computation and storage of these user-generated tables.
 The user can author new tables and iterate through training sets directly via the [Featureform CLI](getting-started/interact-with-the-cli.md).

-Features registered via the client can be materialized to an inference store (ex: [Redis](providers/redis.md)) for real-time feature serving.
+Features registered via the client can be materialized to an Inference Store (ex: [Redis](providers/redis.md)) for real-time feature serving.

 #### Requirements
 * [AWS S3 Bucket](https://docs.aws.amazon.com/s3/?icmpid=docs_homepage_featuredsvcs)